data-8/notebook/README.md

-> This fork adds only one small script at /jupyter_notebook/static/notebook/js/ds10.js.
-Toggle button in toolbar to turn on/off DS10 Mode.
-In this special mode:
+> This fork contains one script, at /jupyter_notebook/static/notebook/js/ds10.js.
+With this script, DS10 Mode is the default; click on the checkmark in the toolbar to toggle this mode on/off.
+The following describes special features, in DS10 Mode.
 - By default, shift-enter runs all, in place.
+- Cells are selected
+- Only one mode -- edit mode -- exists, for simplicity.

 # Jupyter Notebook